 words you should know

 Here are some commonly used terms you might see when you’re looking at health insurance plans.
+Keep in mind some policies may define the terms differently.

 why do i need health insurance?

 Without health care coverage, you might end up with bills you can’t afford.
-You could ruin your credit history, empty your savings, miss mortgage, rent, or car payments—all because you’ve used up your paycheck paying for prescriptions and necessary medical care.
+You could ruin your credit history, empty your savings, miss mortgage, rent, or car payments — all because you’ve used up your paycheck paying for prescriptions and necessary medical care.

 Cost, convenience, coverage — all of these factors come into play when choosing health insurance.
 While specific coverages vary from plan to plan, most health care plans will help you pay for: